Culinary Schools & Colleges in Canada

 - Geographic location

-But, to give a general picture of salary rates, Government of Canada statistics gathered during the time period of 2016-2017 show that the national averages for chef salaries were as follows: *
+But, to give a general picture of salary rates, Government of Canada Job Bank statistics gathered during the time period of 2016-2017 show that the national averages for chef salaries were as follows:

 - The median hourly wage was $17.00 (about $35,360 annually).

 - The higher end of the scale was $25.64 per hour (or approximately $53,331 per year).

 - The median executive chef salary was listed as $57,367 per year, but was shown to rise as high as $80,000 or more.

 - The median pastry chef salary was $43,375 annually.
 The higher end of the spectrum was above $59,000.

 - The median annual sous chef salary was $41,042.
 However, in some cases it was shown to be $51,000 or more per year.

 Here is something else you should know about salary: Canada is a diverse country, and this means that salary rates do fluctuate by location.
-The provinces and territories with the highest median hourly rates for chefs (as per Government of Canada statistics) are: *
+According to Job Bank, the provinces and territories with the highest median hourly rates for chefs (as per Government of Canada statistics) are:

 - Saskatchewan ($19.00)